srcurran/srcurran.github.io/case-studies/resourcefurniture.md

   yet collaborative, manner.
 I worked closely with both the design and development team as well as various stakeholders to ensure all designs were realistic on a tight budget and timeline. </p>"
-related1-title: LegalShield App Design
+related1-title: AMA
-related1-link: legalshield
+related1-link: ama
-related2-title: Yummly Web-App Design
+related2-title: Starbucks
-related2-link: yummly
+related2-link: starbucks
 ---